knowall-ai/zendesk-zapdesk/README.md

   - `showQrMode` (QR/LNURL)
 - Agent address field key: e.g. `user.custom_fields.lightning_address`
 - Fallback address (optional)
-- Private comments: Checkbox to make tip notifications internal notes (checked) or public comments (unchecked)
 - Branding (optional): title/description

-**Note:** Ticket post visibility is now controlled on a per-ticket basis by the agent using a checkbox in the UI, not via app settings.
+**Note:** Ticket post visibility is controlled on a per-ticket basis by the agent using a checkbox in the UI.
+Admins and agents can choose to make tip comments public (visible to end users) or keep them private (internal notes only).
+Other user roles are restricted to private comments only.

 ## Usage (end-user flow)